 Attaching the top and electronics will add an additional fifteen minutes.

-With the development of the frame, stability was the most important aspect of the entire process.
+With the development of the VertDesk v3 frame, stability was the most important aspect of the entire process.
 At one point during testing there was more travel, reaching 49” tall.
 However, as the legs expanded, the lack of overlap between them created a motion front to back.
 This led us back to the 47.5” max height we are at today.
-It’s disappointing, as we would like to be able to offer this desk for taller user.
-However, the end result is a desk that is rock solid at almost every height.
+It’s disappointing, however, the end result is a desk that is rock solid at almost every height.

 Having high quality electronics on your standing desk is important.
 When the electronics fail, electric standing desks cannot be moved manually.
 Where it stops is likely where you will be using it until replacements can be sent.
 While most of the mid-range standing desk companies are using low quality electronics, the VertDesk v3, ModDesk Pro and UpDesk Elements are using high quality electronics.
 We have most recently partnered with Laing Innotech GmbH & Co.
 KG.